 Redirect 301 /soft-404-page https://example.com/new-page-URL

-Another way to add a 301 redirection is to use Yoast SEO plugin.
+Another way to add a 301 redirection is to use the Yoast SEO plugin.

-When adding a 301 redirection you need to make sure that both pages have similar content.
+When adding a 301 redirection, you must ensure that both pages have similar content.

-Best SEO practices entail using 301 redirections on pages that have similar content.
-Do not redirect pages that don’t have similar content, you better delete the page and set it to return a 404.
+Best SEO practices entail using 301 redirections on pages with similar content.
+Do not redirect pages that don’t have similar content; you better delete them and set them to return a 404.

 5. Keep the page on your site but de-index it from search engines